HelsinkiHacklab/Electronics/README.md

 # Electronics
-Storage for project from Electronics team and members
+Storage for project from Electronics team and members.
+Sub-directories should be created for each project to keep structure clean.